Follicular Phase: What It Is and How it Impacts You

 Can you get pregnant during the follicular phase?

 During the late follicular phase (ovulation) is the ideal time to become pregnant.
-In the late follicular phase, the follicle is maturing to be released for fertilisation.
+In the late follicular phase, the follicle matures to be released for fertilization.
 Therefore, if intercourse happens during this phase, it is more likely for you to become pregnant.

 What is the body temperature during the follicular phase?